-Native Hawaiian Language
+Official Native Language of Hawaii

 The legal language states: "The Hawaiian language is the native language of Hawaii and may be used on all emblems and symbols representative of the State, its departments, agencies and political subdivisions."

-A Few Hawaiian Words
+Frequently Used Hawaiian Words

-A dance characterized by rhythmic body movements, a hula dancer; to dance the hula; song or chant used for the hula; to sing or chant for a hula.
+: A dance characterized by rhythmic body movements, a hula dancer; to dance the hula; song or chant used for the hula; to sing or chant for a hula.

-Thanks, gratitude; admiration, praise, esteem, regard, respect; admire, appreciate.
+mahalo: thanks, gratitude; admiration, praise, esteem, regard, respect; admire, appreciate.

 : A four-stringed instrument shaped similar to a very small guitar